AvePoint/cloud-api/docs/docs/services-and-features/opus/retrieve-due-records.md

 ## Request Sample

-The following request structure is designed to retrieve records whose disposal due date is earlier than the specified time.
+To use this API, send a `GET` request to the specified endpoint, including necessary parameters as defined.
+The following request is an API call to the AvePoint Opus environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/records/connector/records?id=63acafab-b2b8-4b44-8ddb-7a47672c2393&disposalDueDate=2024-12-20T11:13:00&startIndex=&itemsPerpage=10